Ransu-ll/AutoKeyboardASMR/readme.md

 **Options**
 - Volume: raise or lower the loudness of the audio.
 Minimum 0, maximum 100
 - Playback rate: the length of duration between each click in milliseconds.
 Minimum 1, maximum 2000
+- Timer: how long to play the clicking sounds for, in seconds.
+Minimum 0

 ## But why?
 Because some people like ASMR from clicky keyboards!